peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORDateConverter.md

     public final class CBORDateConverter extends java.lang.Object implements ICBORToFromConverter<java.util.Date>

 <p>A class for converting date-time objects to and from tagged CBOR
-  objects.</p> <p>In this method's documentation, the "number of seconds since the start of 1970" is based on the POSIX definition of "seconds since the Epoch", a definition that does not count leap seconds.
+  objects.</p> <p>In this class's documentation, the "number of seconds since the start of 1970" is based on the POSIX definition of "seconds since the Epoch", a definition that does not count leap seconds.
 This number of seconds assumes the use of a proleptic Gregorian calendar,